cando/slides/presentations/programming_with_algebra/index.md

 </v-click>

 <!-- Ultra quick haskell syntax recap: http://cheat.sh/haskell/Type_signatures
-Curryng: of translating the evaluation of a function that takes multiple arguments into evaluating a sequence of functions, each with a single argument.
+Currying: translating the evaluation of a function that takes multiple arguments into evaluating a sequence of functions, each with a single argument.
 -->